Tour Price: 2 hours USD 375 / 3 hours USD 495 (+ 2.95% transaction fee)

 At the heart of Jewish Oslo stands the Oslo Synagogue, built in 1920, which remains an active place of worship and community gathering.
 Nearby is Det Mosaiske Trossamfund (DMT), the official Jewish congregation of Oslo, offering religious services, education, and events that keep Jewish life vibrant.

 The Jewish Museum in Oslo, located in a former synagogue, tells the story of Norway’s Jews through poignant exhibitions—particularly the deportation of Norwegian Jews during the Holocaust, when 772 were sent to Auschwitz, with only a handful returning.
+(Please note: The Jewish Museum in Oslo is closed due to renovation from May 2026 till 2028)

 Despite past persecution, the community has rebuilt itself with strength and dignity.
 Today, Jewish Oslo is a symbol of survival and cultural pride, offering visitors a meaningful and thought-provoking journey through one of Scandinavia’s lesser-known, but deeply moving Jewish histories.